 The Security Region Program command programs data in the Security Region, which is in a different address space from the main array data.
-The Security Region is 1024 bytes so, the Address bits for S25FL064L (A22 to A10) must be zero for this command.
-Refer to "Security Regions address space" on page 28 for details on the Security Region.
+The Security Region is 1024 bytes so, the address bits for S25FL128L (A23 to A10) and S25FL256L (A24 to A10) must be zero for this command.
+Refer to Section 6.5, Security Regions Address Space on page 27 for details on the Security Region.

-Before the Security Region Program command can be accepted by the device, a Write Enable (WREN) command must be issued and decoded by the device, which sets the write enable latch (WEL) in the Status Register to enable any write operations.
+Before the Security Region Program command can be accepted by the device, a Write Enable (WREN) command must be issued and decoded by the device, which sets the Write Enable Latch (WEL) in the Status Register to enable any write operations.
 The WIP bit in SR1V may be checked to determine when the operation is completed.
-The P\ERR bit in SR2V may be checked to determine if any error occurred during the operation.
+The P_ERR bit in SR2V may be checked to determine if any error occurred during the operation.

-To program the Security Region array in bit granularity, the rest of the bits within a data byte can be set to '1'.
+To program the Security Region array in bit granularity, the rest of the bits within a data byte can be set to "1".

 Each region in the Security Region memory space can be programmed one or more times, provided that the region is not locked.
-However, for the best data integrity, it is recommended that one or more 16-byte length and aligned groups of bytes be programed together and programmed only once between erase operations within each region.
+However, for the best data integrity, it is recommended that one or more 16 byte length and aligned groups of bytes be programed together and programmed only once between erase operations within each region.

-The Security Region Lock bits (CR1NV[2-5]) in the Configuration Register 1 can be used to protect the Security Regions for programming.
-Once a Lock bit is set to 1, the corresponding Security Region will be permanently locked.
-Attempting to program zeros or ones in a region that is locked (protected) will fail with the P\ERR bit in SR2V[5] set to '1'.
-Programming ones in a un-protected area does not cause an error and does not set P\ERR (see "Configuration Register 1" on page 34 for detail descriptions).
+The Security Region Lock Bits (CR1NV[2-5]) in the Configuration Register 1 can be used to protect the Security Regions for Programming.
+Once a lock bit is set to 1, the corresponding Security Region will be permanently locked.
+Attempting to program zeros or ones in a region that is locked (protected) will fail with the P_ERR bit in SR2V[5] set to "1".
+Programming ones in a unprotected area does not cause an error and does not set P_ERR. (see Configuration Register 1 on page 33 for detail descriptions).

-When the Protection Register NVLOCK bit = '0', Security Regions 2 and 3 are protected from program or erase.
-Attempting to program in a region that locked will fail with the P\ERR bit in SR2V[5] set to '1'.
-See "NVLOCK bit (PR[0])" on page 60.
+When the Protection Register NVLOCK Bit = "0", Security Regions 2 and 3 are protected from program or erase.
+Attempting to program in a region that locked will fail with the P_ERR bit in SR2V[5] set to "1".
+See Section 7.7.2.1, NVLOCK Bit (PR[0]) on page 58.

-The Password Protection Mode Lock bit (IRP[2]) allows regions 2 and 3 to be protected from programming operations until the correct password is provided to enable programming of these Security Regions 2 and 3.
-Attempting to program in a region that is password locked will fail with the P\ERR bit in SR2V[5] set to '1'.
-See "Password Protection mode" on page 60.
+The Password Protection Mode Lock Bit (IRP[2]) allows regions 2 and 3 to be protected from programming operations until the correct password is provided to enable programming of these Security Regions 2 and 3.
+Attempting to program in a region that is password locked will fail with the P_ERR bit in SR2V[5] set to "1".
+See Password Protection Mode on page 58.

-The protocol of the Security Region program command is the same as the Page Program command.
-See "Page Programming" on page 100 for the command sequence.
-QPI mode is supported.
+The protocol of the Security Region Program command is the same as the Page Program command.
+See Section 8.5.1.1, Page Programming on page 91 for the command sequence.
+QPI Mode is supported.